-UnitedHealthcare is a private healthcare claims administrator.
+UnitedHealthcare is a private healthcare Claims Administrator.
 UnitedHealthcare's goal is to give you the tools you need to make wise healthcare decisions.
-UnitedHealthcare also helps your Employer to administer claims.
+UnitedHealthcare also helps the University of Missouri administer claims.
 Although UnitedHealthcare will assist you in many ways, it does not guarantee any Benefits.
 The University is solely responsible for paying Benefits described in this SPD.